PMMA Penis Enlargement

 Do you really need to know any more?
 Avoid it!
 PMMA is a bad idea.

 It is plastic.
 It is a processed polymer derived from oil — petroleum.
+It is used to make transparent plastic like Plexiglass.
 Do you really want plastic in your penis?

 Impure, Adulterated, Expensive, Dangerous!